gabrielrpaladini/DigitRecognizer/README.md

 # DigitRecognizer
-Recognizing digits with neural networks

-## Used for a kaggle competition
+Recognizing digits with neural networks, used for a kaggle competition